positions on critical issues

-Please read the following four statements from the Elders of Harvest Bible Chapel North Indy.
-You will be asked to affirm that you have read and acknowledged these statements before signing the application for covenant membership.
+Please read the following four statements from the Elders of Harvest Church.
+You will be asked to affirm that you have read and acknowledged these statements before signing the application for membership.

 Our church is committed to building a “culture of peace” that reflects God’s peace and the power of the gospel of Christ in our lives.
 As we stand in the light of the cross, we realize that bitterness, unforgiveness, and broken relationships are not appropriate for the people whom God has reconciled to himself through the sacrifice of his only Son (John 13:34-35; Eph.
 4:29-32; Col. 3:12-14).